Organizational

 GRANTS.

-The board shall cause accurate accounts to be kept of such assets separate and apart from the accounts of other assets of the corporation and unless the terms of the granting instrument provides otherwise, the Treasurer shall make an annual report to the members concerning these assets.
+The board shall cause accurate accounts to be kept of such assets separate and apart from the accounts of other assets of the corporation and unless the terms of the granting instrument provide otherwise, the Treasurer shall make an annual report to the members concerning these assets.

 BUDGET.